-High Intensity Interval Training (HIIT) is CRAZILY popular this year, and for good reason.
+High Intensity Interval Training (HIIT) is CRAZILY popular right now, and for good reason.

 These classes are super-tough, but you get results incredibly quickly.
-In todays article we will look at the best shoes for high intensity workouts, and our favourite P90X!
-And why running shoes should be avoided.
+In today’s article we will look at the best shoes for high intensity workouts, and our favourite P90X!
+We’ll also discuss why running shoes should be avoided.

 How do these classes work?

 Usually, you do 20 – 40 seconds of high intensity exercise (burpees, ski jumps, press ups etc.) followed by a short rest period (e.g. 10 seconds).

 As you are working so hard, the duration of the classes are often a bit shorter than other classes, which means you get a better workout in less time – what’s not to love?!

 This type of training gets you fit really fast as you are pushing your body to the limit.

 It also gives your metabolism a real kick up the ass, and you can keep burning calories for up 24 hours after the workout!

 Tabata, Metafit, Insanity, P90X, Barry’s Bootcamp, Metcon are all super popular workouts right now.

 What kind of shoes should I wear for High Intensity Workouts?